 We recommend buying cheaper tickets by HSL app.
-You need to install the mobile app HSL and you just need to link a payment card, after which you can easily purchase a single ticket, a day ticket, a week- or a 30-day ticket.
-There are no ticket sales on the train!
-You, therefore, need a valid ticket before getting any public transport to avoid a ticket inspection fee of 80€!
+You need to install the application on your phone and link a payment card, after which you can easily purchase a single ticket, a day ticket, a week- or a 30-day ticket.
+There are no ticket sales on commuter trains!
+You, therefore, need a valid ticket before getting on any public transport to avoid the ticket inspection fee of 80€!

 From Helsinki Airport to the city centre you need a ticket including the zones ABC.

 There is no the best taxi that suits all travellers.
 If you are travelling on a budget, taking a train instead of a taxi is a good choice.
 At night, using Uber or Bolt to order a taxi is probably the most inexpensive method to reach any destination in the Helsinki area.

 Business travellers who wish to reach a hotel or meeting place as fast as possible may take any of the next available rides from any taxi company.
 This is one of the fastest ways to reach a destination but can also become an expensive one.

 Holiday-makers and other individual travellers should do at least a basic price comparison.
 A few minutes spent on the price comparison on the spot or by mobile phone may easily save you 10 euros.